punishermalade/clibnpm/README.md

 developer to concentrate on the functionnality they want to offer instead of having a lot of boilerplate code just to start the server.

-To build the librairies, go to the libnpmnetwork folder in a console and type:
+To build the librairies, go to the network folder in a console and type:

-root> make install
+> make clean; make build

-A 'dist' folder is created and you just need to import the .a and the header file into your project.
+Copy the toolkit.a file with the header into your project.